movabletype/mt-docs-data-api-reference/src/v4/data-structures.md

     path (string) - The full path for default upload destination.
 The value begin with site path and contains extra path if extra_path configured.
 If default upload destination is not configured, this value is just a same as site_path. raw (string) - The raw data of default upload destination.
 If default upload destination is not configured, this value is a blank string.
 + url (string) - The site url of this site.
 [Update in v2] This property was changed to updatable.
-+ useCommentComfirmation (boolean) - `true`: Each commenter's browser will be redirected to a comment confirmation page after their comment is accepted. / `false`: Will not.
++ useCommentConfirmation (boolean) - `true`: Each commenter's browser will be redirected to a comment confirmation page after their comment is accepted. / `false`: Will not.
 + useRevision (boolean) - `true`: Revision history is enabled. / `false`: Revision history is disabled.
 + wordsInExcerpt (number) - The default length for excerpt.